xuChenSJTU/xuchen.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an algorithm expert at Alibaba Group, working on developing large-scale image-to-product searching system (i.e. Pailitao or 拍立淘) at Taobao.
 Pailitao has become one of the largest ranking/visual/multi-modal application scenarios in China, serving hundred of million customers.
 His research mainly focuses on trustworthy representation learning, information retrieval and knowledge transfer.
-Before taking the faculty job, he received the PhD degree from Shanghai Jiao Tong University (SJTU) in 2021.09.
+Before taking the faculty job, I received the PhD degree from Shanghai Jiao Tong University (SJTU) in 2021.09.
-He also received the dual PhD degree from University of Technology, Sydney (UTS) in 2022.05.
-He has published 15+ top journal and conference papers, with 2000+ google scholar citations.
-He has also been the PC members of top conferences including ICML, NeurIPS, ICLR, KDD and serves as the reviewer of top journals such as TPAMI, TNNLS, MLJ, TKDE.
+I also received the dual PhD degree from University of Technology, Sydney (UTS) in 2022.05.
+I have published 15+ top journal and conference papers, with 2000+ google scholar citations.
+I have also been the PC members of top conferences including ICML, NeurIPS, ICLR, KDD and serves as the reviewer of top journals such as TPAMI, TNNLS, MLJ, TKDE.

 Research Interests
 ======